-Created by Looking Glass Studios (known as Looking Glass Technologies at the time), published by Origin Systems, and released to the public in 1994, System Shock is a first-person video game which combines elements of the action-adventure, role-playing, and survival horror genres.
-It is set in the cyberpunk future of 2072, and the events of the game take place entirely within the confines of Citadel Station as a solitary hacker attempts to thwart the machinations of the station's delusional artificial intelligence.
-System Shock introduced many features which were uncommon to first-person gaming at the time, such as a full range of player movement which allowed for leaning, ducking, jumping, and precise control over viewing angles, and an engine which supported true three-dimensional architecture.
-Furthermore, its significant emphasis on narrative, tension, and exploration over sheer action were considered relatively novel inclusions for a first-person shooter in its day, and it is frequently mentioned as a major influence on the sensibilities of modern-day story-based action games.
+Created by Looking Glass Studios (then known as Looking Glass Technologies), published by Origin Systems, and released in 1994, System Shock is a first-person video game which combines elements of the action-adventure, role-playing, survival horror, and simulation genres.
+It is set in the cyberpunk future of 2072, and the events of the game take place entirely within the confines of Citadel Station as a solitary hacker, controlled by the player, attempts to thwart the machinations of the station's delusional artificial intelligence.
+System Shock introduced many features which were uncommon to first-person gaming at the time, including full range of player movement which allowed for leaning, crouching, jumping, and 360-degree control over the viewing angle, and an engine which supported true three-dimensional architecture.
+Furthermore, the game's significant emphasis on narrative, tension, and exploration over sheer action was considered relatively novel for a first-person shooter in its day, and it is frequently mentioned as a major influence on the sensibilities of modern-day story-based action games.

 System Shock was met with moderate financial success and tremendous critical acclaim at the time of its release, which eventually led to the development of a sequel, System Shock 2, in 1999, a title which experienced a similarly positive reception.
 Critics commonly commended the game for its heavily atmospheric setting, which was usually credited to a detailed graphical and audio presentation, and also for successfully melding action gameplay with more cerebral, puzzle-based activities.
 Many reviewers even went as far as to cite System Shock as a qualitative benchmark which future games would be judged against, in some cases even criticizing direct contemporaries such as Doom which were perceived as overly simplistic games by comparison.
 This complexity was something of a double-edged sword, however, as one of the more common criticisms leveled against the game was that its controls were less than intuitive, and required a significant period of acclimation before players could move and interact comfortably within their environment.